Liberty Seated Half Dollars

 WB-12

-Choice $495 New May 14!
-Great Color and Luster; Clean Surfaces.
+Choice $495 Great Color and Luster; Clean Surfaces.
 This coin was featured in our April 21st blog, "Almost CAC Quality" coins.
 This one has crusty gray dirt patina.
 There is an ancient, dull scratch thru the shield on the reverse and a few similar-era toned over scratches in the obverse field but the original antique patina more than makes up for these minor imperfections.

 Seated 50C 1842O 1842-O